ustyui/silva/ibukiDEVGuide/en/setup/configuration.md

 The dyna_param.yaml is used for saving the initial dynamic parameters for the robot.
 All of the parameters here can be changed and viewed dynamically by using rosparam command such as `rosparam set` `rosparam get`
-**Note: The dyna_param is going to be updated when the software updates to a newer version.
+**Note: The dyna_params is going to be updated when the software updates to a newer version.
 Keep watching for recent changes.**

-The format of dyna_param.yaml file is as follows: (You can check the file in silva_core/params/darwin/dyna_params.yaml)<br>
+The format of dyna_params.yaml file is as follows: (You can check the file in silva_core/params/darwin/dyna_params.yaml)<br>
 ```
 JOINT_MASK_H: 63
 JOINT_MASK_L: 63